Akuli/teek/docs/tkinter.rst

 Binding
 -------

-Pythotk's bind stuff is documented :ref:`here <binding>`.
+Teek's bind stuff is documented :ref:`here <binding>`.
 As you can see there, we have some differences to tkinter.
 First of all, if you want anything to work at all, you need to pass ``event=True`` to :meth:`~.Widget.bind` to get tkinter-like event objects.
 However, this is a common thing to do in tkinter::